 At Bachelor’s Degree Center, we’ve gone through current programs and ranked 30 of the best interdisciplinary studies degrees for you to peruse at your leisure.
 If you find a school you like, feel free to shoot them an email to request more information.
 We ranked schools based on their cost per credit hour, student to faculty ratio, national reputation, and average early salary of the school’s graduates.

 People who complete interdisciplinary studies degrees continue on in a seemingly limitless number of careers.
-You can find graduates with interdisciplinary studies degrees include working in:
+You can find graduates of an interdisciplinary studies program include working in:

 - Loan processing